 November 28

-Read on for a common sense explanation of digital video compression and codecs.
+Read on for a simple, common sense explanation of these subjects.

 What is Digital Video Compression and Why Bother?